JatinSingh0701/Random-Joke/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at your.email@example.com.
+If you have any questions or suggestions, feel free to reach out to me at Jatinsingh0701@gmail.com.
 ```

-Make sure to replace the placeholders (e.g., `your-username`, `https://example.com/random-joke-generator`, `your.email@example.com`, etc.) with the appropriate information specific to your project.

-Add the `screenshot.png` image to the root of your repository to display the screenshot of your application in the README.
-This image should showcase how your application looks when it's running.

-Remember to include important details like installation instructions, usage guide, credits, and licensing information to provide a comprehensive overview of your project to potential users and contributors.